Romantic Places in Spain

 This Relais & Chateau hotel is a beautifully renovated 18th century country house estate.
 Ask for a room in the original cozy farmhouse.

 Located between France and the western Mediterranean, Catalonia is a proud region with a rich heritage.
 Its capital, Barcelona, is known for its century-long love of innovative architecture from Gaudi’s Modernisme to the present day Gehry and Meier’s musueums.
-Barcelona has two mountains and a beach.
-Few cities can rival the medieval atmosphere of its Gothic Quarter.
+Barcelona has two mountains and a beach and few cities can rival the medieval atmosphere of its Gothic Quarter.

 Hotel Do Plaça Reial